dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 Using dev dependencies makes dependency graphs smaller.
 That makes `pub` run faster, and makes it easier to find a set of package versions that satisfies all constraints.

+## Dependency overrides {#dependency-overrides}

+You can use `dependency_overrides` to temporarily override all references to a dependency.

+For example, perhaps you are updating a local copy of transmogrify, a published library package.
+Transmogrify is used by other packages in your dependency graph, but you don't want to clone each package locally and change each pubspec to test your local copy of transmogrify.

+In this situation, you can override the dependency using `dependency_overrides` to specify the directory holding the local copy of the package.

+The pubspec would look something like the following:

+{% prettify yaml %}
+name: my_app
+dependencies:
+  transmogrify: '>= 1.2.0 <2.0.0'
+dependency_overrides:
+  transmogrify:
+    path: ../transmogrify_patch/
+{% endprettify %}

+When you run `pub get`, the pubspec's lockfile is updated to reflect the new path to your dependency and, whereever transmogrify is used, pub uses the local version instead.

+You can also use `dependency_overrides` to specify a particular version of a package:

+{% prettify yaml %}
+name: my_app
+dependencies:
+  transmogrify: '>= 1.2.0 <2.0.0'
+dependency_overrides:
+  transmogrify: '3.2.1'
+{% endprettify %}

+*Caution:* Using a dependency override involves some risk.
+For example, using an override to specify a version outside the range that the package claims to support, or using an override to specify a local copy of a package that has unexpected behaviors, may break your application.

+---

 <!-- We can't use the built-in Markdown footnote syntax here because it
      conflicts with the TOC header. -->